expo/appjs25-eas-update-workshop-lessons/02b-configure-app-namespace.md

 ### Tasks

 - Make an `APP_VARIANT` environment variable.
-- Make sure it is resolved properly by running `TODO`
+- Make sure it is resolved properly by running `eas config -e [environment]`.
-- Convert `app.json` to `app.config.js` so we can use the environment variable for the bundle identifier and package name.
+- Convert `app.json` to `app.config.ts` so we can use the environment variable for the bundle identifier and package name.

 ### Resources